-With divine guidance, staff and volunteers provide services and resources for individual Quakers, Quaker meetings and people interested in the Quaker way.
+With divine guidance, staff and volunteers provide services and resources for individual Quakers, Quaker meetings and people interested in the Quaker faith and practice.
 The work of FGC can be summarized into three areas of endeavor:

-- Help meetings deepen Quaker worship and practice
+- Help Friends deepen Quaker worship and practice

 - Support Quaker outreach

 FGC is an association of local and regional Quaker organizations primarily in the United States and Canada.
 FGC is a volunteer led association.
 Our focus areas and related projects are determined by volunteers representing our affiliates and consistent with FGC’s organizational Minute of Purpose and Vision Statement.